jaspector

 Building permits are required for structural work, new dwellings, additions, remodels, trade work tied to larger projects, manufactured homes, rooftop solar, and septic systems in the county-administered unincorporated area; agricultural buildings used strictly for agricultural purposes require an agricultural use permit rather than a building permit.

+Not all construction work requires a permit in unincorporated Olmsted County, MN.
 The following work is generally exempt: Strictly agricultural buildings do not require a building permit if they remain agricultural use only; an agricultural use permit is required.; Public county page does not publish a full county-specific exempt-work list; verify Minnesota Rule 1300.0120 exemptions with the county for minor finish work..
+When in doubt, confirm with the local building department before starting work.